Call MN: (800) 969-5166 Call WI: (800)305-3040

-Everyone owns an electronic gadget today.
-Whether it is a child or a grown adult, everyone owns electronic devices.
-And just like everything in this world, they are bound to stop working at some point and become useless for their owners.
-It is often assumed that electronic gadgets can simply be removed from a person’s belonging by throwing them in the garbage.
+Everyone owns an electronic device today.
+Whether it is a child or a grown adult, everyone owns one.
+And just like everything in this world, they are bound to stop working at some point and become useless to their owners.
+It is often assumed that electronics can simply be removed from a person’s belonging by throwing them in the garbage.
+But that is not the case.
 Not only is that a complete waste of resources, but it is harmful to the environment as well.

 What is E-Waste?

 E-waste includes all those electronic products, gadgets, and devices which are no longer required by their owners.
-These devices are composed of metals such as copper, lead, silver, platinum, as well as many different toxic chemicals.
-One of the other common names of e-waste is “Digital Rubbish.”
+These devices are composed of metals such as copper, lead, silver, and platinum, as well as many toxic chemicals.
+One of the other common names for e-waste is “Digital Rubbish.”

 Some of the gadgets which form a part of e-waste include laptops, printers, mobile phones, LCDs, and more.